BrittneyOleniacz/Employee_Database/README.md

 ## Methods
 #### Data Modeling
 First, inspect the CSVs and sketch out an ERD of the tables.
-I used http://www.quickdatabasediagrams.com.
+I used http://www.quickdatabasediagrams.com to produce the data map below:

 ![ERD](ERDs/rearranged_ERD.png)